st3v3nmw/slides/README.md

-# talks
+# Talks

-Slidev decks for talks/presentations I give
+Slide decks & code for talks/presentations I give

+The slides are made with [this awesome tool (slidev)](https://github.com/slidevjs/slidev)